primer/react/docs/content/Link.md

 title: Link
 ---

-The Link component styles anchor tags with default blue styling and hover text decoration. `Link` is used for destinations, or moving from one page to another.
+The Link component styles anchor tags with default hyperlink color cues and hover text decoration. `Link` is used for destinations, or moving from one page to another.

 In special cases where you'd like a `<button>` styled like a `Link`, use `<Link as='button'>`.
 Make sure to provide a click handler with `onClick`.